 As a child of the 60’s who grew up with the Beatles, seeing the wall was a pilgrimage of sorts for me, but I was totally unprepared for the age of most of the visitors, none of whom had been alive when the Beatles emerged onto the rock scene.
 I asked several why they had come and was astounded to learn that not only did they embrace Lennon’s ideals, they knew the lyrics to all the Beatles’ songs.
 The idea that the Beatles, who had been such an important part of my teenage years, could have made such a long-lasting impact on the world, touched me to the core.
 I stayed for more than an hour, watching in fascination as youngsters added their own special messages with spray paint or magic marker.

 The prolific works of David Cerny, which poke fun at the post-Communist regime and are found all over Prague, ensures that irreverent art is alive and well in the Czech Republic.
 At Futura art gallery, visitors climb a ladder set up between two giant legs of Cerny’s sculpture “Brownnosers” to stare into a fibreglass anus, where a video shows Czech Republic’s ex-president Vaclav Klaus and head of the National Gallery Milan Knizak spoon-feeding each other slop to the sound of Queen’s “We Are The Champions.”

-But the most graphic piece of all may be the one entitled “Piss.”
+But the most graphic piece of art in Prague may be the one entitled “Piss.”
 Two androgynous bronze male figures hold their penises and rotate back and forth as they pee into a pool shaped like the Czech Republic.
 Having come from a humorless, severely repressive past, it’s good to know that today Czechs can laugh at themselves and continue to be irreverent.